-We are not financial advisors, and we are not recommending that you to follow the system.
-We share with our clients what we consider previously worked in such markets, though we cannot guarantee that this will work in future.
+We are not financial advisors, and we are not recommending that you follow the system.
+We share with our clients what we consider previously worked in such markets, though we cannot guarantee that this will work in the future.

 When you subscribe to Portfolios (available at EndoTech.io since April 1st, 2018) you will receive daily real-time reallocation signals for each portfolio.

 RISK DISCLAIMER: Trading and investing in cryptocurrencies involves substantial risk of loss and is not suitable for every investor.
 You should not engage in trading unless you fully understand the nature of the transactions you are entering into and the extent of your exposure to loss.
 If you do not fully understand these risks you must seek independent advice from your financial advisor.

 All trading strategies are used at your own risk.

 Any content on this site should not be relied upon as advice or construed as providing recommendations of any kind.
 It is your responsibility to confirm and decide which trades to make.
 Trade only with risk capital; that is, trade with money that, if lost, will not adversely impact your lifestyle and your ability to meet your financial obligations.
 Past results are no indication of future performance.
 In no event should the content of this correspondence be construed as an express or implied promise or guarantee.

 EndoTech is not responsible for any losses incurred as a result of using any of our trading strategies.
 Loss-limiting strategies such as stop loss orders may not be effective because market conditions or technological issues may make it impossible to execute such orders.
 Information provided in this correspondence is intended solely for informational purposes and is obtained from sources believed to be reliable.
 Information is in no way guaranteed.
 No guarantee of any kind is implied or possible where projections of future conditions are attempted.